Why live at UFV Baker House?

 You Want to Do Well Academically

-Students who live in residence do better academically.
-Studies show that residence students have an average GPA 10% higher than the average student!
+Students who live on campus do better academically.
+Studies show that students who live in the campus community have an average GPA 10% higher than the average student!
 You are within throwing distance of the Library, as well as the Math Centre, Assessment Centre, Student Services, and Educational Technology Services.
-In our study and common rooms, residents support each other through those tough paper-writing and exam periods.
-Residence life programming offers regular workshops on academic topics such as Improving Your Study Habits and Surviving Exam Period.
+In our study and common rooms, students support each other through those tough paper-writing and exam periods.
+Campus life programming offers regular workshops on academic topics such as Improving Your Study Habits and Surviving Exam Period.

 You’re Ready to Leave Home

-Residence living allows you to be on your own without actually being on your own!
+On campus living allows you to be on your own without actually being on your own!
 Forget about all the stress of finding an apartment, paying utility bills, commuting to and from school, and the isolation that can come from living alone.
-In residence, you’ll have the privacy of your own room, but you don’t have to worry about being on your own – support is always there when you need it.
+In on-campus living, you’ll have the privacy of your own room, but you don’t have to worry about being on your own – support is always there when you need it.

 You Want to Make New Friends and Learn About the World

 What better way to make friends than by living with them?
-In residence, you’ll be part of a community of people all sharing similar challenges and triumphs.
-Whether you’re hanging out in one of our common rooms, taking part in Residence programming, or just hanging out on campus – you’ll have great opportunities to make friendships that can last a lifetime.
+In on-campus living, you’ll be part of a community of people all sharing similar challenges and triumphs.
+Whether you’re hanging out in one of our common rooms, taking part in Campus Living programming, or just hanging out on campus – you’ll have great opportunities to make friendships that can last a lifetime.

-Living in residence also means meeting the world.
+Living in on-campus housing also means meeting the world.
 You’ll be living with students from many different programs of study, from across Canada and around the world.
 Talk about opening your mind – you’ll make friends who will challenge your opinions and expose you to new ideas that broaden your life.

 You Want to Explore Your Leadership